People Who Judge You Should Walk in Your Shoes

 In these cases it’s more common to feel offended or even wounded.
 The first thing you need to do is stay calm and focus on some simple affirmations, like the following:

-“I know who I am, I know what I’ve overcome, and I’m proud of every step I’ve taken and learned from my mistakes,” or “No one but me has the right to judge me, because only I know what I feel and how happy I am with my life and the things that I have.”
+“I know who I am, I know what I’ve overcome, and I’m proud of every step I’ve taken and learned from my mistakes.”
+Or, alternatively, “No one but me has the right to judge me, because only I know what I feel and how happy I am with my life and the things that I have.”

-- Whoever doesn’t accept that sometimes you’ve made mistakes and they judge you for that is someone who has too high an opinion of themselves.
-Someone who believes that they never make bad decisions or mistakes is a person who lacks the ability to criticize themselves and empathize with others.
+- Whoever doesn’t accept that sometimes you’ve made mistakes which they judge you for, is someone who has too high an opinion of themselves.
+There are those who believe that they never make bad decisions or mistakes.
+However, these are people who lack the ability to criticize themselves and empathize with others.